Tony58321/Statify/Statify_Proposal.md

 # Project Description

 ## Abstract
-Our project will be a statistics web application that connects with the popular music streaming platform Spotify.
-It will allow users to view key statistics related to their listening habits on Spotify.
-Users will log into the web-app interface with their Spotify account and then be able to view listening statistics, including their most listened to artists and songs.
+Statify is a statistics web application that connects to the popular music streaming platform Spotify .
+It allows users to view statistics related to their listening habits on Spotify.
+Users can log into the web-app interface with their Spotify account and view listening statistics, including their most listened to artists and songs.
 There will be various options for users to choose what data within what timeframe they want to view.
-The web-app will be implemented using the free API that Spotify provides (https://developer.spotify.com/documentation/web-api).
-It will allow the application to authorize and fetch user data.

 ## Goal
-Our system will make statistics available to Spotify users, so that users can enjoy seeing information about their top music choices throughout a year.
-This is information that is not available with typical usage of the Spotify App, so it will give Spotify user’s a fun way to interact with their own statistics.
+Spotify currently does not have any features that allow users to view statistics about their listening habits.
+Current statistical applications for music apps lack detail, customizability, and individuality.
+Our software will change this by enabling Spotify users to view statistics, such as top songs and artists, along with customizable themes for the website.

 ## Current Practice
-Most people who use Spotify simply use the features provided in the app.
-Spotify uses algorithms to periodically generate playlists of music relevant to users interests.
-Besides the annual Spotify Wrapped, there is no direct way to view top tracks or artists frequently.
+Currently, individuals who use Spotify simply use the app for music listening and playlist generation.
+Spotify uses algorithms to periodically generate playlists of music relevant to users interests, but this gives little insight to users about their listening habits.
+Besides the annual Spotify Wrapped, there is no direct way to view top tracks or artists frequently, which Statify is here to change.

 ## Novelty
 Statify will allow users to view information about their listening habits beyond those provided by Spotify alone.
-This will be similar to existing applications such as stats.fm, however, we are aiming to include more comprehensive and detailed information, depending on the user’s desires.
-We are also creating our project in the form of a website, which can be accessible to more users since it won’t require them to download an app.
+This will be similar to existing applications such as stats.fm, however, we are aiming to include more detailed information and customizability, depending on the user’s needs.
+The biggest difference between our app and other music statistic apps are the options to customize the user interface.
+Statify is also a web application, which can be accessible to more users since it won’t require any download process.

 ## Effects
 We believe that all Spotify users will appreciate this system and enjoy using it.
-If we are successful, it will provide Spotify users a way to share their taste in music with friends, family, and social media.
+If we are successful, it will provide Spotify users a way to view cool insights about their own music listening habits and a way to compare their own listening to other Spotify users.

 ## Use Cases (Functional Requirements)
 **Use Case 1**: Users can enter their Spotify username and password to login and access their information.
 1. Name: Trinity
 2. Actors: The user, Spotify
-3. Triggers: when the user opens the website they will be prompted to login, or if they log out.
+3. Triggers: When the user opens the website they will be prompted to login, or if they log out.
 4. Preconditions: The user has to have a Spotify account and know their username and password.
-5. Postconditions: once the user enters their username and password, it will take them to the website's initial page which will show them stats of their listening habits based on their Spotify account.
+5. Postconditions: Once the user enters their username and password, it will take them to the website's initial page which will show them stats of their listening habits based on their Spotify account.
 6. List of steps:\
 a.
 Type in user name\
 b.
 Type in password\